-Similarly, the term program may refer to the organization's overall implementation of its policies, plans and procedures involving a subject matter.
+Similarly, the term program may refer to the organization's overall implementation of its policies, plans, and procedures involving a subject matter.
 Examples in the standards include the personnel risk assessment program and the personnel training program.
-The full implementation of the CIP Cyber Security Standards could also be referred to as a program.
+The full implementation of the CIP Cyber Security Reliability Standards could also be referred to as a program.
 However, the terms program and plan do not imply any additional requirements beyond what is stated in the standards.

-Responsible Entities can implement common controls that meet requirements for multiple high and medium impact BES Cyber Systems.
-For example, a single training program could meet the requirements for training personnel across multiple BES Cyber Systems.
+Responsible Entities can implement common controls that meet requirements for multiple high, and medium, and low impact BES Cyber Systems.
+For example, a single training cyber security awareness program could meet the requirements for training personnel across multiple BES Cyber Systems.